Energyxxer/Conduit-Docs/tutorials/project-setup.md

     "file_generation"
 ]
 ```
 Copy the path to the Standard Library you extracted/cloned and paste it inside the path string.
-Make sure to escape any characters such as `\` in Windows paths.
+Make sure to escape any special characters such as `\` in Windows paths.

 Double check that there are no missing/duplicated commas and save.